 ‘Everything ends in this city’ said our tour guide.
 Hindus believe that after death, the body returns to the spirit.
 We do not belong to the body, we are not our minds…..A true Hindu believer must end his / her life to this city.

 The next couples of hours were spent roaming around the Markets bargaining at the numerous shops and chatting with people.
-Everywhere you could see lots of colours and smiles, lots of smiles.
-We liked the women with their colourful saris and vendors with their merchandises stacked on the small alleyways.
+Everywhere you could see lots of colors and smiles, lots of smiles.
+We liked the women with their colorful saris and vendors with their merchandises stacked on the small alleyways.

 - You can visit the Alleyways and the Markets any time of the time but it’s preferably after dawn because of the heat.

 - The markets in Varanasi are famous for its silk and ornate jewels

 4. Aarti Ceremony (Evening Prayers to the Ganges)

 There is a theory that if you yearn sincerely for a unique experience in Varanasi, you will find one.

 Aarti singers perform the evening ceremony at Sitala Ghat.
 Varanasi is considered sacred, they perform Aarti in sacred cities.
 Thousands of locals and tourists are gathered around the Ghat (stairs) or inside the boats offering flowers and magnolia candles on the river.
 Fire is offered to Lord Shiva and people pray to get blessed, it represents the link between this world and the spirit world.